aptible/docker-cron-example/README.md

 ## Including Within An App On Aptible

-To include within an Aptible app, copy the three body lines of the Dockerfile to your own Dockerfile:
+To include within an Aptible app, copy the following 5 body lines of the Dockerfile to your own Dockerfile:

     RUN apt-get -y install rsyslog
     ADD files/etc/crontab /etc/crontab